mdn/content/files/en-us/web/css/layout_cookbook/center_an_element/index.md

 ## Using flexbox

-To center one box inside another we make the containing box a flex container.
+To center one box inside another, we make the containing box a flex container.
 Then set {{cssxref("align-items")}} to center to perform centering on the block axis, and {{cssxref("justify-content")}} to center to perform centering on the inline axis.
 That's it!

 ### HTML